Corsa Highway Terrain Tire Review & Rating

 Corsa offers a select number of 16-17 inch LT sizes in the Highway Terrain, and all models feature a load range E rating.
 A 40K mile tread warranty is also included as part of the package.

-- Reliable dry traction and handling
+- Reliable dry traction

 - Low priced for budget-minded drivers